Bounteous-Inc/aem-webpack-example/README.md

 # AEM Webpack Example

 This project demonstrates a proven practice for setting up Webpack in AEM.
-It provides a straightforward Webpack configuration and supports Babel and ESLint.
+It provides a straightforward Webpack configuration and supports Babel, ESLint and JavaScript testing.
 It is part of the setup [Infield Digital](http://www.infielddigital.com/) introduced to some major AEM customers.

 ## Why Webpack in AEM?